Limit consumption of red and processed meat

-Eat no more than 500g (cooked weight) a week of red meat, such as beef, pork and lamb.
-Eat little, if any, processed meat, such as ham and bacon.
+Eat no more than moderate amounts of red meat, such as beef, pork and lamb.
+Eat little, if any, processed meat

-Tips on eating less red meat and cutting down on processed meat
+Tips on eating less red and processed meat

 Eat smaller portions

 Eating smaller portions (about the size of a deck of cards) means that you can have red meat more often and still have no more than 350–500g a week.